lightbits/verlossen/readme.md

 ##Development log:##

+###Day 5 (March 5.
+2015)###
+Today was also more code structure work, not too exciting to look at unfortunately.
+I split the application into seperate server and client sides.
+So now I can run the server as one process, and connect to the server in a different process.

+It's not complete yet though.
+The server doesn't actually update the game, nor does it send updates.
+The client is still missing alot of functionality as well.

+What I'd like is to have a ``StepWorld(inputs)`` function, which can be the same for both the server and the client.
+That way, I can do updates on the server as well as on the client, which will be useful for stuff like interpolating between client-side prediction and server updates.

+I might be seperating the client and the server a bit too hard though.
+Now that I think about it, I don't actually want a server, I just want a dedicated client which is authorative when it comes to world state.
+Hmm, I'll need to sleep on that.

+This post hasn't been much useful, so I'll just mention some of my (technical) inspirations for this project:

+* The much cited Valve article on [Multiplayer in the Source engine](https://developer.valvesoftware.com/wiki/Source_Multiplayer_Networking)

+* The not-so-much cited related articles on [Prediction](https://developer.valvesoftware.com/wiki/Prediction), [Interpolation](https://developer.valvesoftware.com/wiki/Interpolation) and [Latency compensation](https://developer.valvesoftware.com/wiki/Latency_Compensating_Methods_in_Client/Server_In-game_Protocol_Design_and_Optimization)

+* fogleman's [Craft](https://github.com/fogleman/Craft), a Minecraft clone written beautifully in C. It uses TCP for network communication (I use UDP for max throughput!!), but it's still interesting structure-wise.

 ###Day 4 (March 4.
 2015)###

 The hard problems are starting now.
 After thinking for a bit, I realized